 © Milne Builders and Plumbers

-Depending on the scale of your project, allow anywhere from 1 to 3 weeks of labour for your project.
+Depending on the scale of the project, the renovation will take time so allow anywhere from 1 to 3 weeks of labour.
 Factors that can affect this timeframe include:

-In terms of the research, planning and design, with no major structural changes, allow around 6 to 8 weeks for this phase.
+The research, planning and design of the renovation, with no major structural changes, allow around 6 to 8 weeks for this phase.
 This includes:

 Wondering who you may need to hire for your bathroom project?
 These are the most common trades you will need to call on:

 Bathroom builders can manage and run your project completely on your behalf, and often have all trades on staff to cover different aspects of the job.
 If not, they can coordinate sub-contractors.
 This will cost you extra but will take the hassle out of any renovation job.

 Architects help to design floor plans for your new bathroom, ensuring everything is logically laid out to suit your lifestyle.
 Expect to pay for the privilege of their expertise.

 Electricians can help install lighting, power points, heating, ventilation and much more.